GimmBO: Interactive Generative Image Model Merging via Bayesian Optimization

+We note that the gallery approach comprises both an optimization scheme and a dedicated interface design, which can offer benefits such as reduced cognitive load through structured layouts and zoom-in capabilities for detailed inspection.
+In our experiments, the zoom-in functionality is disabled to match a fixed, limited inference budget across conditions, which may diminish some of the advantages of the original interface design.
+Therefore, the results should be interpreted as a comparison of optimization schemes under a controlled interaction budget, rather than a full system-level comparison.

 \paragraph{Performance metrics} We evaluate result quality using DreamSim~\cite{fu2023dreamsim}, a perception-aligned image similarity model.
 Given an image output $g(\balpha)$ and a target image $\I_{GT}$, we define the objective as $f(g(\balpha), \I_{GT}) = \text{DreamSim}(g(\balpha), \I_{GT})$, normalized to $[0,1]$ ($1$ indicates an exact match).
 As shown in Fig.~\ref{fig:evaluation}, DreamSim aligns well with human judgments; empirically, scores of $0.9$ and $0.95$ correspond to rough and near-exact matching, respectively.
 Additionally, we evaluate recovery of the GT active adapters using F1, which penalizes both missing and redundant adapters.
 This metric complements image-based similarity by capturing whether high-quality results are achieved using the correct adapter subset.
 Qualitative examples are in the supplemental material.